gtech-mulearn/Top-100-Coders/profile/edwinalexshaji@mulearn.md

 #### Leadership and Influence:

-- Been media lead for Summer internship prgram 23 of collge of engineering Chengannur
+- Been media lead for Summer internship program 23 of collge of engineering Chengannur

 #### Networking: